Painting | Street Art

 Steph Fonteyn is a self-taught British painter.
-Her art captures popular culture, including cityscapes, portraits, icons, and places, through vibrant colors, free-flowing rhythms, and criss-crossing brush work.
+Her art captures the spirit of popular culture through cityscapes, icons, and portraits and features vibrant colors, free-flowing rhythms, and crisscrossing brushwork.

 Steph has an innate need to create.
 Painting helps her grow and discover the world on a deeper level.
 Steph’s art is a creative journey where she explores her inner emotional world and the exterior world while connecting with people.
 This connection can make people feel good, help them push boundaries, or provoke thought.
 But above all, Steph hopes her art inspires people to take their own leap of faith and follow their dreams.

 Steph started exhibiting her paintings in 2005 at Switzerland’s DuPont International.
 Following her success there, Metris Gallery and En Beauregard Gallery featured her “Jazz Colors” series of paintings during the 2010 and 2011 Montreux Jazz Festival.
 The evocative acrylics depict iconic singers and musicians, such as Billie Holiday, Ella Fitzgerald, and Miles Davis, using lively colors.
 The series’ success led to further exhibitions of Steph’s work throughout Switzerland, as well as appearances on Swiss radio and TV, and features in magazines and journals.
 Most notably, she was invited to share her love of art on World Radio Switzerland as a resident art journalist.